nathan-coder-learn/DaShooter/ReadME.md

 If your health is reduced to zero, the game ends and you get some statistics on how well you did.

 ## To play the demo
-Go to [Trinket-Pygame](https://Trinket.io/pygame) #Note : It will be laggy and I recommend copy-and-pasting the raw code into the console to play it to get a better experience
+Go to [Trinket-Pygame](https://Trinket.io/pygame) #Note : It will be laggy and I recommend copying and pasting the raw code into the console to play it for a better experience.

 ## To view the code
-Copy & Paste the raw code into console.
+Copy and paste the raw code into console.
 [Raw Code](https://raw.githubusercontent.com/nathan-coder-learn/DaShooter/main/Nathan.py)

 # User Stories